Industrial Equipment

 • Main beam: The primary load-bearing part of the crane, typically made of square or L-shaped steel.

-• Side beams: Rectangular steel structures (6–10 mm thick) with moving assemblies and rubber shock absorbers at both ends to reduce impact during operation.
+• End carriages: Rectangular steel structures (6–10 mm thick) with travel mechanisms and rubber shock absorbers at both ends to reduce impact during operation.
 Side beams connect to the main beam using bolts, flanges, or welds.

 • Crane unit (trolley or hoist): The lifting device mounted on the main beam that moves along its length.
 Single-girder cranes usually use a hoist, while double-girder cranes use a trolley.
 Depending on the application, the system may use an electric wire rope hoist or an electric chain hoist.